MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1910-release-notes.md

 #### Non-breaking changes

-Added a new parameter to support user policy on task sequence option: `-EnableUserPolicyOnTS [bool]`
+Added a new parameter to support the client setting for user policy on devices with multiple user sessions: `-EnableUserPolicyOnTS [bool]`

 ### Set-CMClientSettingSoftwareUpdate